The 2025 Reinhart-Heinrich Doctoral Thesis Award

 2020

-Lukas Eigentler (Heriot-Watt University, UK)
+Lukas Eigentler (Heriot-Watt University, United Kingdom)

 Thesis title: Modelling dryland vegetation patterns: nonlocal dispersal, temporal variability in precipitation and species coexistence